-Men claiming to be the Messiah or the Mahdi – including Fethullah Gülen – are not a new phenomenon.
+Men claiming to be the Messiah or the Mahdi – including Fetullah Gülen – are not a new phenomenon.
 Since the earliest decades of Islam, many have built a following around them, using charisma and exploiting societal and political upheaval to convince followers they are the promised saviors, and their community is destined to herald the final utopia before the current world ends.
-Faruk Yaslıçimen, Editor-in-Chief of The New Turkey, talked with Dr. Ahmet Yaşar Ocak, professor of History at TOBB University of Economics and Technology, about the striking commonalties between modern day "Messiahs" and the phenomenon seen throughout centuries.
+Faruk Yaslıçimen, Editor-in-Chief of The New Turkey, talked with Dr. Ahmet Yaşar Ocak, professor of History at TOBB University of Economics and Technology, about the striking commonalities between modern day "Messiahs" and the phenomenon seen throughout centuries.
 Prof. Ocak is a prominent historian with his numerous pioneering books and articles on Islamic heterodoxy and heterodox communities in the Ottoman Empire.

 Prof. Ocak, you believe that there are common characteristics of Messianic movements in history.
 How far can we take this?
 Can you give us a few examples?

 Messianic movements usually emerge under similar conditions and with similar characteristics.
 Historical trajectories both in the West and East attest to this.
 One should keep in mind that any attempt to understand such Messianic movements by focusing merely on ideology and theology would be incomplete.
 These movements are, indeed, the products of their time and political, social, economic, cultural, ideological as well as geographical factors play their roles.
 Messianism is actually a mentality that was largely created by these conditions.